 In addition to avoiding raw meat, the ASPCA advises that cats should never be fed raw eggs.
 The whites contain avidin, which prevents cats from metabolizing fats, glucose, and amino acids.

-Doctors Foster and Smith also advise against letting your cat ingest a wide variety of foods and other substances that may be easy to get hold of.
+PetCoach also advises against letting your cat ingest a wide variety of foods and other substances that may be easy to get hold of.
 These items include, but are not limited to: